sbd-community/handbook/docs/resources/index.md

 - **[Policy & Evidence](./policy-and-evidence/policy-templates.md)**: Templates for key documents like a Coordinated Vulnerability Disclosure (CVD) policy.

+- **[Real-World Vulnerabilities](./real-world-vulnerabilities/contec-patient-monitor-backdoor.md)**: Case studies of security incidents and how a secure-by-design approach could have helped.

 - **[Reference](./reference/glossary.md)**: Supporting materials like the Glossary and Tool Directory.